Go Back

 • Transfer the boiled bagels onto a parchment lined baking sheet

-• Whisk together 1 egg and 1 teaspoon of water and brush this egg wash over the top surface of all of the bagels
+• Whisk together 1 egg with a teaspoon of water and brush this egg wash over the top surface of all of the bagels

 • If you want to add toppings, add them immediately after the egg wash